 Determined not to take advantage of that hint of critical success, Tom followed Fit the Fourth with 2017’s Happy People, an album made up almost exclusively of short, verse-chorus pop rock songs.
 This was Tom’s first album not to have a steampunk theme, concentrating instead on a tale of dystopian near-future horror.

 ‘The world seemed to be descending into a dystopian hellhole.
 I thought we could do with a soundtrack’, Tom said about the album at the time.

-Since then Tom has released an instrumental album Murder and Parliament, fought in vain to stop the members of his online ‘Immoral Supporters’ group from making awful puns, and tried to find time to work on new vocal music.
+Since then Tom has released an instrumental album Murder and Parliament, two more solo albums and fought in vain to stop the members of his online ‘Immoral Supporters’ group from making awful puns, and tried to find time to work on new music.